Eylon Levy: Nasrallah speech

+Hostage vs. prisoner numbers

 On 23 November 2023, he was interviewed on Sky News by Kay Burley who said: "I was speaking to a hostage negotiator this morning, and he made the comparison between the 50 hostages that Hamas has promised to release as opposed to the 150 prisoners that are Palestinians that Israel has said it will release,".
 Burley continued: "He made the comparison between the numbers and the fact that does Israel not think that Palestinian lives are valued as highly as Israeli lives?"

 Levy received widespread support from the Jewish community for his response: "That is an astonishing accusation.
-If we could release one prisoner for every one hostage, we would obviously do that.
-We are operating in horrific circumstances.
-We're not choosing to release these prisoners who have blood on their hands.
-We are talking about people who have been convicted of stabbing and shooting attacks.
-Notice the question of proportionality doesn't interest Palestinian supporters when they're able to get more of their prisoners out, but really it is outrageous to suggest that the fact that we are willing to release prisoners who are convicted of terrorism offenses – more of them than we are getting our own innocent children back – somehow suggests that we don't care about Palestinian lives?
-Really?
-That's a disgusting accusation."
-Burley's remarks led to many complaints to Ofcom, Britain's government-approved regulatory and competition authority for broadcasting.
+If we could release one prisoner for every one hostage, we would obviously do that.“ Burley's remarks led to many complaints to Ofcom, Britain's government-approved regulatory and competition authority for broadcasting.
 It was the fifth most-complained about TV broadcast of 2023.

-The Times of Israel praised Levy for his interview performance, writing that Levy is"energized, assumes a Sphinx-like expression and delivers an impressive barrage of well-reasoned, well-crafted arguments.
-There's no hesitation.
-He doesn't play the victim, doesn't argue, doesn't philosophize.
-Levy wears a face of restrained anger when talking about children, a penetrating look when discussing soldiers, and a neutral expression when mentioning the prime minister – the same prime minister against whom Levy demonstrated with shirts that read "Democracy or Rebellion" just over two months ago.
-Nonetheless, no one can detect even a hint of criticism [of Netanyahu] in him."
+The Times of Israel praised Levy for his interview performance, writing that Levy is “energized, assumes a Sphinx-like expression and delivers an impressive barrage of well-reasoned, well-crafted arguments.”